Gandave/Expanded-Productivity-Research/README.md

 As is the case in the base game/Space Age, military and utility science can be ignored from producitivty technologies.
 They will still require these packs if the recipe-unlocking technology needs them (as is the strange case of coal-productivity, because coal synthesis is unlocked by rocket turrets).

-Finally, "adjust existing productivity technologies to follow the same progression" does exactly that.
+Next, "adjust existing productivity technologies to follow the same progression" does exactly that.

+Internally, I exclude some items and recipes from generating techs, e.g., water, steam or the various circuit combinators.
+You can overwrite this setting by checking "Overwrite blacklist settings?" and provide your own, comma-separated list of items and recipes to be excluded.

+Lastly, you can specify which recipes will be considered by the mod.
+By default, only intermediates (i.e., all recipes that allow for productivity modules) are considered, but you can additionally include recipes for ammo, modules or tiles (landfill, concrete, etc.) or even the full list of recipes.

 # FAQ